 Can My Boss Demote Me Because I Filed a Workers’ Compensation Claim?

 Filing a workers’ compensation claim is within your rights as an employee, and your boss is not legally allowed to retaliate against you in any way.
 If you believe that you have been demoted because you filed a workers’ compensation claim, you may have the right to file a lawsuit against your employer and collect the damages which you deserve for your employers’ blatant disregard for the law.
-The California Employment Attorneys Group is here to ensure that you get the most compensation possible if your employer retaliated against you for filing a workers’ compensation claim.
+The California Labor Law Employment Attorneys Group is here to ensure that you get the most compensation possible if your employer retaliated against you for filing a workers’ compensation claim.

 Typically with most companies, there is a contractual agreement between the employer and the employee.
 If you, the employee, gets injured or ill on the job, the company will provide payment for the medical bills associated with your injury, as well as pay for any future payments for things like physical therapy.
 In return, the employee does not sue the company.

 Workers’ compensation is a type of insurance which is available to employers, and, like with any insurance policy, when you file a claim the premiums are likely to increase.
 While some employers are happy to provide financial assistance to their employees who require medical care for injuries or illnesses, others may harbor resentment because of the higher premiums they have to pay because of that employee.
 Employers are not allowed to act on that resentment and retaliate against employees.
 It is unlawful and may give the employee the right to file a lawsuit against the employer.